EslamGamalWD/online-examination-system-iti/README.md

 # Examify - Online Examination System

 Examify is a comprehensive online examination system designed to facilitate efficient administration and management of exams.
-This system is built using HTML5, CSS3, Bootstrap, jQuery, MVC, C#, Entity Framework, and LINQ technologies to provide a seamless and user-friendly experience for both instructors and students.
+This system is built using HTML5, CSS3, Bootstrap, jQuery, ASP.NET Core MVC, C#, Entity Framework Core, and LINQ to provide a seamless and user-friendly experience for both instructors and students.

 ## Features